SamanthaIacobONS/SamanthaIacobONS/README.md

-👋Hi! my name is Samantha Iacob.
+👋Hi! my name is Samantha Iacob (pronounced something like "Yak Kob").

 📈I'm a data architecture/engineering apprentice with the Office of National Statistics.